reqT/reqT/README.md

 ==========================
 reqT is a free requirements modelling tool for software developers.
 For more information see http://reqT.org

-With reqT you can model, analyse, visualize and plan your software requirements using a powerful DSL embedded in Scala.
+With reqT you can model, analyse and visualize your system requirements using a powerful DSL embedded in Scala.

 This is the 3.0.x branch.
 The old 2.3.x branch is [here](https://github.com/reqT/reqT/tree/2.3.x)